Circlebit/esp8266/README.md

 ### LoL1n NodeMcu V3
 - __Price:__ € 2,19
 - __USB-Serial converter:__ CH340
 - This board is two units wider than the other ones.
-As can be seen in the picture fit on a common breadboard but there is no space left to connect something to the pins.
+It fits on a common breadboard but there is no space to connect something to the pins comfortably.

     ![](images/LoL1n_NodeMcuV3.jpg)